My Medal of Merit, awarded to me by President Ronald Reagan for my work on the Republican Presidential Task Force.

-When Frank moved his family to California je opened his Adworks33 Design Studio.
+When Frank moved his family to California he opened his Adworks33 Design Studio.
 From his California home, he continued to design monthly advertisements for more than a dozen different companies, and also assisted in the redesign of two magazines.
-He was contracted by an auction house in Las Vegas.
-He created the campaign, and all of the promotional materials for the Live Sports auction held at the Las Vegas Hilton Hotel and Casino.
-It lead this auction to set three new world records!
+Business fell off after the attacks of 911, and a new plan was set into motion...

 Feeling the need to share his knowledge and techniques, he accepted a position as Department Head of the Graphic Design Department of the Institute of Technology in Sacramento, CA. As a seasoned pro he quickly saw inadequacies in the schools curriculum, and campaigned for change.
 The California accrediting body approved the revisions, and a new curriculum was adapted.
 It was around this same time he formed DeregraphX, a Multimedia Design Studio.
 One of DeregraphX's first projects was being contacted by a local Sacramento radio station to convert their analog tapes, and produce re-mastered digital recordings suitable for broadcasting.
 In February he produced a series of radio shows for the 40th Anniversary of The Beatles arrival in America.
 Recordings from his private collection were used to enhance the shows content.
 The end result was a brilliant success!